-In January 2016, the FASB issued Accounting Standards Update No. 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities, which requires that most equity investments be measured at fair value, with subsequent changes in fair value recognized in net income (other than those accounted for under equity method of accounting).
+In January 2016, the FASB issued Accounting Standards Update No. 2016-01, Recognition and Measurement of Financial Assets and Financial Liabilities, which requires that most equity investments be measured at fair value, with subsequent changes in fair value recognized in net income (other than those accounted for under the equity method of accounting).
 This guidance is effective for fiscal years, and interim periods within those years, beginning after December 15, 2017.
 The Company is currently assessing the impact of the adoption of this guidance on its consolidated financial statements and disclosures.

-In February 2016, the FASB issued Accounting Standards Update No. 2016-02, Leases (Topic 842), which requires lessees recognize assets and liabilities for leases with lease terms greater than twelve months in the statement of financial position.
+In February 2016, the FASB issued Accounting Standards Update No. 2016-02, Leases (Topic 842), which requires that lessees recognize assets and liabilities for leases with lease terms greater than twelve months in the statement of financial position.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
 This update also requires improved disclosures to help users of financial statements better understand the amount, timing and uncertainty of cash flows arising from leases.
 The update is effective for fiscal years beginning after December 15, 2018, including interim reporting periods within that reporting period.
 Early adoption is permitted.
 The Company is currently evaluating the impact the adoption of this guidance will have on its consolidated financial statements and disclosures.

-In March 2016, the FASB issued Accounting Standards Update No 2016-09, Compensation - Stock Compensation (Topic 718).
+In March 2016, the FASB issued Accounting Standards Update No. 2016-09, Compensation - Stock Compensation (Topic 718).
 The new standard simplifies several aspects of the accounting for employee share-based payment transactions, including the accounting for income taxes, forfeitures, and statutory tax withholding requirements, as well as classification in the statement of cash flows.
 The new standard is effective for public companies for annual reporting periods beginning after December 15, 2016, including interim periods within those annual reporting periods; however, early adoption is allowed.
-The Company is currently evaluating the impact of the pending adoption of the new standard on the Company's consolidated financial statements.
+The Company adopted this standard in January 2017 and made the election to account for award forfeitures as they occur.
+The adoption of this standard did not have a material impact on the Company's consolidated financial statements.